 The Energy and Petrochemical industries are constantly battling with the effects thermal cycling has on valves and pumps in a variety of applications.
 Harsh environments, high pressures, and drastic temperature cycles are challenges when trying to keep a line sealed and safe.
+What if there was a simple washer or seal ring that could help?

 ALLVAR Alloys may offer a solution in these harsh, ever-changing operating environments.